lewisjones37/MSP2_to-do-list/README.md

 My Code institute Cohort Facilitator Iris Smok for her advice and guidance.

-The slack community for providin around the clock support.
+The slack community for providing around the clock support.

-My girlfrined Emily Edwards for providing support and motivation, and also being so busy providing me with an idea of a todolist.
+My girlfrined Emily Edwards for providing support and motivation, and also being so busy providing me with an idea of a todo list.